 - 1 cup powdered sugar

-- In another bowl, mix together the flour, baking soda, baking powder and salt.
+- In a separate bowl, mix together the flour, baking soda, baking powder and salt.

-- Add half of the flour mixture to the butter and sugar mixture, blend together then add the other half of the flour mixture and mix until all the flour is combined into the batter.
+- Add half of the flour mixture to the batter and mix until combined.
+Add the other half of the flour mixture and mix until all the flour is combined into the batter.

 - Pour the batter into the prepared loaf pan and bake for 55-60 minutes until a toothpick inserted into the center comes out clean.
 Let cool for a few minutes and then remove the pan and place on a baking rack to cool.

 - To make the glaze, whisk the powdered sugar and rum together in a small bowl.
 Pour over the slightly cooled banana bread.
 Let the glaze set for 15 minutes, slice and serve.

 Cover the banana bread with foil if it starts to get to brown on top while baking.